Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Templates-window.md

 ![Template-Window](Images/templates-window.png)

-## Create a VFX Graph Template
+## Use a VFX Graph Template

 ![toolbar](Images/templates-window-toolbar.png)
-To open the Default VFX Graph Templates window:
+To open the VFX Graph Templates window:
 1. Select the dropdown arrow next to the **Add** (**+**) icon in the Visual Effect graph toolbar.
 2. Select one of the following options:
       * **Create from template** - Creates a new VFX Graph asset based on a VFX Graph template.